 Google Express is able to support a more “neutral” relationship with their vendors.
 As Google is not looking to sell or market their own products, there is much less tension between the marketplace owner and vendors.
 Third party sellers on Amazon hand over their data and must always, at some level, compete with Amazon itself.

 In short: Google Express wants to be an enabler for retailers, offering a big, neutral olive branch to businesses who want to expand their digital touchpoints in a scalable manner.

 Finally, the Google Express teams train participating retailers for the job, sometimes even offering temporary on-site help.
 That means retailers can keep doing what they do best–sell.

 “Brands and retailers need to scale their audiences in order to compete against Amazon online, and Google can offer them that.”

 Cooper Smith, L2 Director of Amazon research, AdWeek

 It is never easy to master one-day delivery.
-It took Amazon and manufacturers some time to make it happen, and even they are constantly shifting to keep up.
+Amazon and manufacturers took some time to make it happen, and even they are constantly shifting to keep up.
 With the growing emphasis on speed and expediting last-mile delivery, the average retailer is falling behind.
-When a shopper opts for a digital marketplace, would they visit the WalMart website?
+When a shopper opts for a digital marketplace, would they visit the Target website?
 The PetSmart website?
-Perhaps, but they would first weigh all their options, surf around for best sources and deals.
+Perhaps, but they would first weigh all their options, surfing around for best sources and deals.
 This can be bad for retailers and exhausting for shoppers.

 Still want to list on Amazon?
 Check out our introduction to selling on Amazon.